Prostitution in the United Arab Emirates

 Prostitution in the United Arab Emirates is illegal.
 Punishments for engaging in prostitution include heavy fines and imprisonment, with foreign prostitutes typically being deported from the UAE.
 In 2006 the UAE deported 4,300 foreign prostitutes.
 Despite its illegality, prostitution is widespread, especially in Dubai and Abu Dhabi.
 The authorities generally turn a blind eye provided it is kept out of the public eye.

 UAE nationals are permitted a number of residence visas.
 These are mainly used for domestic staff, but any surplus are often sold through middlemen to prostitutes to enter and remain in the country for two years.
 Residence visas may change hands at upwards of £5,000.
-Despite a law forbidding entry to unaccompanied females under 31 years of age, "agents arrange for prostitutes to enter the country on a 30-day tourist visa.
+And, "agents arrange for prostitutes to enter the country on a 30-day tourist visa.

 Although there is street prostitution, notably Hamdan Street in Abu Dhabi, most prostitution takes place in the bars and nightclubs of hotels.

 Dubai

+During the era of slavery, prostitution was connected to slavery.
+The Islamic Law formally prohibited prostitution.
+However, since the principle of concubinage in Islam in Islamic Law allowed a man to have intercourse with his female slave, prostitution was practiced by a pimp selling his female slave on the slave market to a client, who was allowed to have intercourse with her as her new owner, and who after intercourse returned his ownership of her to her pimp on the pretext of discontent, which was a legal and accepted method for prostitution in the Islamic world.
+Slavery in Dubai was however abolished in 1963.

 Sex trade in Dubai has been prevalent for many years.
 In 1936, Sheikh Saeed's wali forced the prostitutes to get married or to leave.
 During the 1950s and 1960s, two madams controlled the Persian prostitutes.
 One controlled the red-light district in Bur Dubai, the other around Nasser Square (now Baniyas Square).
 Sheikh Rashid ordered that all the prostitutes were rounded up and deported.
 This caused a run on the local British bank when the women tried to draw out all their savings.

 Modern Dubai is one of the main centres of prostitution in the UAE and is dubbed "Sodom-sur-Mer".
 Prostitutes frequent the bars and nightclubs in the hotels.
 Many prostitutes from poorer countries, such as Nigeria, come to work in Dubai for a short while and then return home with their earnings.

 Prostitution, although prohibited, is prevalent and easily accessible in Dubai.
 Women engaged in this business operate in brothels or massage establishments situated in the city's red-light areas.
 However, it is not only women, but also men who offer their services in the city.
 Typically, red-light districts are located in the city's more established areas, such as Deira and Bur Dubai.